About the Prairie Horticulture Certificate

 Applicants are granted admission to the PHC program only.
 If you wish to enrol in a degree credit course, go to Recruitment and Admissions

 Term 1: Last week of August;

 Term 3: Last week of February

 Ensure that you meet one of the following admission requirements:

-Probationary Admission: if you are not admissible in either the regular or special category, you may apply under probationary admission and register for one course per term.
-If you successfully pass two courses with an average mark of 60% or better, you will meet regular admission requirements.
+Students admitted on a probationary basis can register in one per course per term.
+If students successfully pass two courses with an average mark of 60% or better, they will deemed to have met the regular admission requirements.

 Call 306.966.5563 or email firstname.lastname@example.org for more information regarding Admission Requirements.

 Get a copy of High School or Post Secondary Transcripts

 If you have previously attended the University of Saskatchewan, transcripts will be on file.
 Ensure you include your student number on your application form.

 Please provide official transcripts of your secondary or post-secondary education to our office with your application for admission form.
 Photocopies of transcripts are acceptable, but official copies are preferred.
 Official transcripts are to be received by the University of Saskatchewan directly from the issuing institution and are not official if they come from the applicant.
 Transcripts received become the property of the University of Saskatchewan and will not released or photocopied for the student or forwarded to other institutions.